SamuraiWriter7/multi-wing-gpt-autonomy-architecture/README.md

 Output or Operation
 ```

-Each wing has a distinct role.
+Each Wing has a distinct role.

-No wing should control everything.
+No Wing should control everything.

 The system becomes safer not by concentrating intelligence into one agent, but by distributing responsibility across multiple bounded roles.

 ---

-## Safety Summary
+# Safety Summary

 The Safety Layer includes: